 Addenda

 In the event of a needed change in the published RFP documents, it is understood that all the foregoing terms and conditions and all performance requirements will apply to any published addendum.
 All published addenda shall be signed and included with your response package as acknowledgement of the addendum.
-Firms are responsible for obtaining all published addenda from the City of Goodlettsville Purchasing office or by downloading these documents from the City of Goodlettsville.
+Firms are responsible for obtaining all published addenda from the City of Goodlettsville Purchasing office or by downloading these documents from the City of Goodlettsville’s website at www.cityofgoodlettsville.org.
 The City assumes no responsibility for the Firms failure to obtain and/or properly submit any addendum.
 Failure to acknowledge and submit any addendum may be cause for the proposal to be rejected.
 The City’s decision to accept or reject any particular proposal due to a failure to acknowledge and submit addenda shall be final.

 GENERAL INFORMATION